-Our lawyers specialize in matters related to obtaining a residence permit in USA.
+Our immigration lawyers in USA specialize in matters related to obtaining a residence permit in USA.

 Main legislation for detaining immigrants in the U.S.